 Once the salmon is done, transfer it to a serving platter, and top with the nectarine salsa.

 I served the salmon with grilled asparagus (here’s a how-to on the asparagus without any special grilling equipment).
 White or brown rice would be a great accompaniment!

-If you’re cooking indoors and/or it’s not nectarine season, here’s a similar recipe for winter or spring: Salmon with Mango & Avocado Salsa.
+If you’re cooking indoors and/or it’s not nectarine season, here’s a similar recipe for winter or spring that my family loves: Salmon with Mango & Avocado Salsa.

 Grilled Salmon with Nectarine Salsa

 - 4 6 oz salmon fillets

 - 1 tablespoon canola oil or vegetable oil